nickanna42/nca_veritone/README.md

-# EXPRESS REACT BOILERPLATE
+# POSTGRES EXPRESS REACT REDUX BOILERPLATE

-Welcome to another fullstack web-application boiler-plate.
+Welcome to another fullstack web-application boiler-plate by Nicholas Anna.
 This package aims to give you everything you need to create a full-stack web-application.

 ## System Prereqs